mhtess/bdappl/chapters/04-hypothesisTesting.md

 var complexLikelihood = Math.exp(complexModel.score(k))

-var bayesFactor_01 = simpleLikelihood / complexLikelihood
+var bayesFactor_10 = complexLikelihood /  simpleLikelihood
-bayesFactor_01
+bayesFactor_10
 ~~~~

-**Exercise**: How does the Bayes Factor in this case relate to posterior model probabilities above?
+**Exercise**: How does the Bayes Factor in this case compare to posterior model probabilities above?

 ### Estimation of Marginal Likelihood by Annealed Importance Sampling